You’ll Never Go Back to Nonstick Pans Again!

 Tri-ply cookware features a stainless-steel interior, a copper exterior, and a core made out of aluminum.
 This type of cookware is very durable.
-The aluminum core heats up evenly, while the copper exterior causes the cookware to heat up quickly.
+The anodized aluminum core heats up evenly, while the copper exterior causes the cookware to heat up quickly.
 The stainless-steel interior will allow the user to prepare almost any type of dish without the fear of damaging the surface.

 Many copper pots and pans are coated in tin, which is added in order to prevent direct contact between the copper and food.
 If the copper cookware has a tin coating this means you can also leave food in the pot or pan to cool.
 One downside to this style of copper cookware is that over time, the tin will change color.

 Copper pots and pans that are coated in ceramic will not affect the copper’s ability to conduct heat, the coating simply makes the pots and pans much easier to clean.

 Care and Maintenance

 - Copper is very scratch sensitive since it’s a very soft material.
 Since most high-end types of copper cookware are made by hand, don’t be surprised if some of the pots and pans have slight imperfections.

 - When the cookware is not in use, it must be stored in a dry place.

 - CARING FOR THE COOKWARE can require the use of a special polish that’s usually available from the manufacturer.
 This is what protects the exterior of the pots and pans and allows it to have a spotless, shiny surface.

 - Copper cookware can be washed in the traditional manner, using a gentle detergent.
 The cookware should be cleaned with a soft sponge only.